skeskali/skeskali.github.io/README.md

 I'm a librarian who has dabbled in technology for more than a decade.

-- 🔭 I’m currently working on cleaning and normalizing data from my library's collection records
+- 🔭 I work as a Collections Analyst cleaning and normalizing data from my library's collection records

+- 🔧 I like to tinker with static site publishing (Eleventy/Jekyll) and Obsidian

 - 🌱 I’m currently learning Static site publishing, SQL, Power Query and OpenRefine